The Kinematics of Completely-Faceted Surfaces: Topological Events

 \subsubsection{Irregular Facet Pierce}

 A special modification of the Facet Pierce just described occurs when the normal of the opposing facet shares a great circle with the normals of the facets forming the wedge.
 This event is called an Irregular Facet Pierce.
 Recall that three new junctions were created during the facet pierce.
 However here, since the two newly created facets have identical normals, and the remaining three have normals which are not independent, those junctions cannot be created.
-Instead, as the wedge facets meet the opposing facet, one of two things happen -- either the center edge of the wedge is split apart by the opposing facet (a ``wedge split''), or the opposing facet is split apart by the wedge (a ``wedge extension'').
+Instead, as the wedge facets meet the opposing facet, one of two things happen -- either the center edge of the wedge is split apart by the opposing facet (a {}``wedge split''), or the opposing facet is split apart by the wedge (a {}``wedge extension'').
 We see an illustration of each possibility in Figure~\ref{fig: table-split-illustration}.

-\emph{Resolution.}\,\, The Irregular Facet Pierce is performed by the \verb!IFP_Repairman! class, which at instantiation is given the constricted facet, as well as the junction and edge which meet.
-This event is repaired quite similarly to the regular facet pierce, with modifications.
+\emph{Resolution.}\,\, This event is repaired quite similarly to the regular facet pierce, with modifications.
 As is done there, two new facets are created to replace the constricted facet, and junctions and edges bordering the old facet are reassigned to the new ones.
 The resolution differs in how to replace the colliding junction and edge.
-If the ``wedge split''resolution is chosen, then the middle edge of the wedge and its far junction are also deleted -- these are replaced by two parallel edges and junctions.
+If the {}``wedge split''resolution is chosen, then the middle edge of the wedge and its far junction are also deleted -- these are replaced by two parallel edges and junctions.
 Finally, an edge is formed which links them and borders the facet on the far side of the deleted edge.
-If the ``wedge extension'' resolution is chosen, not only is the constricted facet split apart, but so is the one opposite the edge split by the wedge.
+If the {}``wedge extension'' resolution is chosen, not only is the constricted facet split apart, but so is the one opposite the edge split by the wedge.
 One must first determine which edge of this second split facet the extended wedge will intersect.
 Having done so, that facet is deleted, to be replaced by two new facets.
 The extension is formed by adding two edges parallel to the middle edge of the wedge, and the edge it intersects is split in two.
 Two new edges and three junctions must be created to link the extension with the edge it intersects.
 Finally, all edges and junctions bordering the deleted facet, plus those created to form the extension, are re-assigned appropriately to the new facets.
 Figure~\ref{fig: table-split-illustration} is especially helpful here.